 Preparing the base of the container

 If your container doesn’t have holes, you must ensure your plant will not sit in water.
-I had kept the polystyrene trays bedding plants come in from the garden centre.
+I had kept the polystyrene trays that bedding plants come in from the garden centre.
 I broke one up, and added some crocks for good measure.
 Crocks are broken pieces of pottery, typically from old pots that have fallen or cracked in really cold weather.

 Add plants and hey presto!

 Once I was happy with the base, I added peat-free compost and planted the three primulas.
 While these plants are technically perennials, many people grow them as annuals.
 I haven’t decided what to do yet; I haven’t really had primulas in my garden before, so I don’t know what they look like after flowering.
-I am attracted by the cream colour with the dark pink stem and pink border around the petals; they go with the colour scheme I have in mind for the front garden, so I might dig them up once the show is over and keep them elsewhere in the garden.
+I am attracted by the cream colour with the dark pink stem and pink border around the petals; they go with the colour scheme I have in mind for the front garden, so I might dig them up once the show is over and keep them elsewhere.
 The beauty of gardening is that nothing has to be permanent.
 If something doesn’t work for you, you can (generally) change it!

 I would normally water in the plants but we have very grey clouds at the moment, so I thought it best to wait and see if nature would do the watering for me.
 In very heavy rain, I would recommend moving hole-less pots to a sheltered position, where the plants won’t drown.
-These primulas greet us every day, even my non gardening enthusiast husband commented on them when I came back home.
+These primulas greet us every day, even my non-gardening enthusiast husband commented on them when I came back home.
 Who said container gardening wasn’t real gardening!?